 1.1.
-OVERVIEW
+OVERVIEW 13

-Certification Practices Statement (CPS) A statement of the practices, which a certi- fication authority employs in issuing certifi- cates.
-CLRC Central Laboratory of the Research Councils.
-The research council responsible for CLRC is CCLRC, the Council for the Central Laboratory of the Research Councils, an independent, non-departmental public body of the Office of Science and Technology, part of the Department of Trade and Industry (UK).
+Certification Practices Statement (CPS) A statement of the practices, which a certification authority employs in issuing certificates.
+C CLRC Council for the Central Laboratory of the Research Councils.
+The research council responsible for CLRC is the Council for the Central Laboratory of the Research Councils CCLRC is an independent, non-departmental public body of the Office of Science and Technology, part of the Department of Trade and Industry (UK).
 GridPP Collaboration UK Particle Physics collaboration funded by PPARC.
 Identification The process of establishing the identity of an individual or organisation, i.e., to show that an individual or organisation is a specific individual or organisation.
-In the context of a PKI, identification refers to two processes: (1) establishing that a given name of an individual or organisation corresponds to a real-world identity of an individual or organisation, and (2) establishing that an individual or organisation applying for or seeking access to something under that name is, in fact, the named individual or organisation.
+In the context of a PKI, identification refers to two processes: (1) establishing that a given name of an individual or organisation corresponds to a real-world identity of an individual or organisation, and (2) establishing that an individual or organisation, applying for or seeking access to something under that name is, in fact, the named individual or organisation.
 A person seeking identification may be a certificate applicant, an applicant for employment in a trusted position within a PKI participant, or a person seeking access to a network or software application, such as a CA administrator seeking access to CA systems.
 Issuing Certification Authority (Issuing CA) In the context of a particular certificate, the issuing CA is the CA that issued the certificate.

 Policy Qualifier Policy-dependent information that may accompany a CP identifier in an X.509 certificate.
 Such information can include a pointer to the URL of the applicable CPS.
-Registration Author- ity (RA) An individual or group of people appointed by an organisation that is responsible for Identification and Authentication of certifi- cate subscribers, but that does not sign or issue certificates (i.e., an RA is delegated cer- tain tasks on behalf of a CA).
-Relying Party A recipient of a certificate who acts in re- liance on that certificate and/or digital sig- natures verified using that certificate.
-Repository A storage area, usually on-line, which con- tains lists of issued certificates, CRLs, policy documents, etc. Signed Email In this document, "Signed Email" means an email that satisfies all of the following: (1) it is not encrypted, (2) it has a valid signature, and (3) the certificate corresponding to the private key that generated the signature is a valid e-Science CA certificate, and (4) the Common Name of the certificate bears a reasonable relation to the sender address of the email.
+Registration Authority (RA) An individual or group of people appointed by an organisation that is responsible for Identification and Authentication of certifi- cate subscribers, but that does not sign or issue certificates (i.e., an RA is delegated cer- tain tasks on behalf of a CA).
+Relying Party A recipient of a certificate who acts in reliance on that certificate and/or digital signatures verified using that certificate.
+Repository A storage area, usually on-line, which contains lists of issued certificates, CRLs, policy documents, etc. Signed Email In this document, "Signed Email" means an email that satisfies all of the following: (1) it is not encrypted, (2) it has a valid signature, and (3) the certificate corresponding to the private key that generated the signature is a valid e-Science CA certificate, and (4) the Common Name of the certificate bears a reasonable relation to the sender address of the email.
+Strong Pass-phrase In this document, "Strong Pass-phrase" refers to a pass phrase protecting a private key and satisfying the following: it is at least 16 characters long, and contains upper and lower case letters.
+It is recommended that the pass-phrase contains some non-letter characters in the US-ASCII range (0x20-0x7e) and no letters outside this range.